fortenforge/e/_posts/2019-01-17-new-year-nutrition.md

  * Anything by [Aaron Carroll](https://www.nytimes.com/by/aaron-e-carroll) at the New York Times is similarly great
  * Aaron also has a [Youtube series](https://www.youtube.com/user/thehealthcaretriage) and a [podcast](https://itunes.apple.com/us/podcast/healthcare-triage-podcast/id999134849?mt=2) both of which are quite good

 In general, you should discount any article that is based on a single study.
 You really should only care about meta-analyses of randomized controlled trials.

+*Sincere thanks to Kimberli Zhong for proofreading and correcting earlier drafts of this post.*